 If you have only one Web module in your EAR application, then you don't need to provide a module ID; a value of

 Importing an existing Maven project

-An alternative to creating a new dynamic web project is to import an existing
+If you use Eclipse for Java EE or the Maven Eclipse plugin, an alternative to creating a new dynamic web project is to

 (See Using Apache Maven for more information.)